jvcasill/defense/index.md

 - Completed a demographic questionnaire describing their previous experience with Spanish.
 - More than the equivalent of one semester of Spanish = excluded
 - From all over the United States
-- Participated in 7-week at-home immersion Spanish program that took place during the Summer at a U.S. college campus.
+- Participated in 7-week domestic immersion Spanish program

 ---